2023–2025 world oil market chronology: 2025

 The first week of September ended with oil falling more than 2 percent on a third down day after negative U.S. employment news and expectations of higher production by OPEC and others.
 Brent ended at $65.50 and WTI finished at $61.87.
 U.S. demand concerns prevented prices from rising too much after a Ukrainian attack on a Russian port.
 Brent finished the next week at $66.99 and WTI at $62.69, a day after both fell about 2 percent after an IEA report said supplies would increase.

 On September 24 oil rose 2.5 percent to its highest point since August 1.
 Brent reached $69.31 and WTI closed at $64.99 after an unexpected drop in U.S. supplies and concerns over Ukraine attacks on Russia.
 On October 1, oil fell for the third day.
 Brent closed at $65.35, lowest since June 5, and WTI finished at $61.78, lowest since May 30.
 The causes included the 2025 United States federal government shutdown resulting in concerns about the world economy, and expected production increases by OPEC and others.
 Oil fell more than 3 percent to end the next week at a five-month low due to the chance of tariffs on Chinese products.
 Brent finished at $62.73, while WTI reached $58.23, both the lowest since early May.
 Oil ended the next week down with plans for Putin to meet with Trump again, expectation of increased supplies, and concerns about trade between the U.S. and China.
 Brent finished at $61.29 and WTI at $57.54.

 On October 23 oil jumped more than 5 percent to its highest level in two weeks after U.S. sanctions on Russian oil companies.
 Brent finished at $65.99 with WTI at $61.79.
 Higher oil supplies meant oil finished the month down.
 Brent finished down 2.6 percent at $65.07 and WTI fell 2 percent to $60.98.
 Oil fell more than 1 percent on November 5, with Brent reaching $63.52 and WTI at $59.60, despite higher U.S. demand, as U.S. crude inventories increased, along with a Canada policy change and more increased production by OPEC and others.
 Brent finished the next week up more than 1 percent at $64.38 with WTI back over $60, after a Ukraine attack on the Russian port of Novorossiysk, which stopped oil shipments representing 2 percent of world supplies.
+With a strong dollar and the chance of a peace deal between Russia and Ukraine, oil ended the next week down 3 percent to the lowest point in a month, with Brent finishing at $62.56 and WTI at $58.06.
+The expected peace deal and speculation about what OPEC and others would do continued to push prices down.
+Brent and WTI ended November down for the fourth month in a row, though both were up 1 percent for the week.
+Brent ended at $63.20 and WTI at $58.55.